AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 - :registers p | this command will show macros definitions you just created

-# 5. VIM for JavaScript, TypeScript, Angular, HTML
+# 5. VIM as IDE for HTML, CSS, Angular, Flutter, Julia & Python

+## VIM for HTML, CSS
+## VIM for JavaScript, TypeScript, Angular

-# 6. VIM for Flutter development
+## VIM for Flutter development

-# 7. VIM for Julia, Python
+## VIM for Julia, Python